pololevu/lasc/README.md

 values then enters operational mode.
 The default configuration is MIDI channel 1, PC 0 - 127, display 1 - 128.

-To enter a configuration mode, keep a foot switch down during power-up until the LED display and, if fitted, the external LED flashes.
-Holding down the UP button will enter the MIDI config and holding down the DOWN button will enter the display config mode.
+To enter a configuration mode, keep one or both foot switches down during power-up until the display and, if fitted, the external LED flashes.
+Holding down the UP button will enter the MIDI config, holding down the DOWN button will enter the display config mode and holding down both will enter bank select config mode.

 In MIDI config mode, the current MIDI channel is displayed followed by an upper or lower case character, the latter to indicate the range of